-How to fix a black screen of death on Xbox One
+Fix a black screen of death on Xbox One with these simple steps

 There seems to be a widespread black screen glitch plaguing the Xbox One right now affecting how the dashboard loads from the web, causing some sections to appear blank.
 If you’re one of the users experiencing the black screen of death on Xbox One, here are the solutions available from Microsoft.